curityio/idsvr-helm/idsvr/README.md

 ## Sending all logs to stdout

 If `curity.admin.logging.sdtout` is `true`, the Chart will add extra containers in the pods, that will tail any additional log files defined in `curity.admin.logging.logs` and pipe them to stdout.
-The same applies for `curity.admin.logging.sdtout`.
+The same applies for `curity.runtime.logging.sdtout`.

 ## More Information